Zero Client – What Is It and What Are the Benefits? (+Top 5 Picks)

 So, in essence, each user is equipped with a zero client device, a display monitor, and a human interface device (HID) like a keyboard and a mouse.

-Overall, ultrathin clients are usually small and simple input/output redirection devices with a standard set of features to support most users.
+Overall, ultrathin or zero clients are usually small and simple input/output redirection devices with a standard set of features to support most users.
 They support access to various desktop types, terminal services, VDIs, dedicated rackmounts, and blade workstations.

-Generally, ultrathin clients are arguably the most secure devices in virtualization.
+Generally, zero clients are arguably the most secure devices in virtualization.
 This is because they have no operating systems that one can infect, and data isn’t stored on the endpoints.
 As such, users can’t install unauthorized or malicious software, mistakenly delete system files, or steal intellectual property.